Seaman to Chief, a plankowner's success story aboard USS North Dakota

 |0

-This work, Seaman to Chief, a plankowner's success story aboard USS North Dakota [Image 2 of 2], by CPO Joshua Karsten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Seaman to Chief, a plankowner's success story aboard USS North Dakota, by CPO Joshua Karsten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT